18F/18f.gsa.gov/_posts/2015-03-13-how-to-protosketch.md

 -------------------------------------------

-It is convenient to work publicly in open-source to avoid security issues, which means that we must use public or fake data, instead or private or secure data.
+It is convenient to work publicly in open-source to avoid security issues, which means that we must use public or fake data, instead of private or secure data.
 For the purpose of making a compelling demo in a 1-3 hour time span, it is usually easy to find public data that gets the idea across, even if the final application will contain sensitive data.